 NORC-SSPs frequently rely on government or philanthropic subsidies.
 Without this assistance, many NORC-SSPs fail to last.
 Although there might be some local ordinances that NORCs must follow, they are not regulated at the state or federal level.
 This makes it different than most other forms of senior housing.

 It is worth noting that a NORC is not a senior village.
-We have discussed senior villages in a previous post.
 To reiterate, a senior village is a membership-based organization with a paid staff.
 NORCs do not have this staff to rely on.
 It is usually the members’ responsibility to plan and develop the NORC, so they decide how the group is run.
 In general, a senior village will offer more services to its members than a NORC does.
 Villages and NORCs cater to different needs, so it is important to know what you want from your senior living community before signing up.

 To better understand what a NORC is, it might help to examine a few that already exist:

 - Lincoln Towers: Located in New York City, Lincoln Towers were originally built as a rent-stabilized complex in the 1960s.
 At the moment, about 40 percent of the residents are over 60.
 To meet the needs of the senior residents, the NORC created Project Open, an outreach program that helps connect the community’s older members through activities and provides services (like grocery shopping) to help them Age in Place.

 - Tierrasanta Project: This San Diego naturally occurring retirement community has more than 5,500 seniors.
 Many of the current homeowners moved to the area in the 1970s, when the neighborhoods in Tierrasanta were built.
 These residents wanted to remain in their homes as long as possible, so they formed a NORC.
 They often have workshops and group activities, usually led by retired professionals from their community.